joserrivase/Langlio/README.md

 ## Languages Included

 The game includes 35+ languages with their associated countries, covering major world languages and their geographic distributions.

+## Versions

+0.0.1 first offical version of the testing version of the game 0.0.2
+ - fixed the daily functionality of the game
+ - removed the fowarding link after sending a message in the contact page
+ - removed sentence and translation from the country guessing round
+ - added a debugging feature that lets me change the date of the game to see how the game would play on other dates

+ 0.0.3
+ - changed country guessing level to be to guess all the coutries that speak the certain language and you have 3 strikes
+ - improved phone visuals
+ - addded a back and foward button so you can see the other round results
+ - other improvements